Eastside-only light rail should open in March, Sound Transit says

 The unfinished south corridor from Angle Lake to Federal Way isn’t expected to open until 2026.
 It’s delayed mainly by unanticipated wetland soil, forcing builders to design a long-span bridge over the trouble spot.

-To the south, a T Line streetcar extension, winding from downtown Tacoma to the Stadium and Hilltop neighborhoods, is scheduled to open Sept.
+Sound Transit is now preparing to celebrate its long-awaited T Line streetcar extension, winding from downtown Tacoma to the Stadium and Hilltop neighborhoods, is scheduled to open Sept.
 16.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.